How to write a business plan for your limited company – includes downloads

 As a start-up, you may be operating from home and have fairly modest overheads, but as your business grows, you will need more resources.

-Don’t neglect to factor in future costs to cover moving to bigger premises, buying new equipment, taking on staff, paying suppliers, consultant fees, and any other expenses you may incur in order to achieve the kind of growth you predict.
+Don’t neglect to factor in future costs to cover moving to bigger premises, buying new equipment, taking on staff, paying suppliers, consultant fees, and any other expenses you may incur to achieve the kind of growth you predict.

 9. Serious investors aren’t naïve

-Remember, serious investors will carry out due diligence before deciding to put money into your business, so make sure you are totally honest with them at all times.
+Remember, serious investors will conduct due diligence before investing in your business, so ensure you are completely honest with them at all times.
 Don’t be tempted to exaggerate what the business can achieve or has already achieved to date.
-By all means, be positive in your predictions but never try and mislead investors.

 10. Keep your business plan up-to-date

-You may be lucky and get the backing you need at the first attempt but getting your business off the ground could take some time.
-It’s important to keep abreast of what’s going on in the market and change or adapt your business plan as required.
 Presenting a plan that doesn’t reflect the current market or business environment will make you look out of touch and could scupper your chances of attracting investors.

 Downloadable Business Plan Templates